baysalmehmet/baysalmehmet/README.md

 ⚡About me
 <br/>
 My name is Mehmet, I am a computer programming graduate.
-I am developing myself in the fields of web programing.
+I am developing myself in the field of web programing.
 I mostly use java programming language while doing these.
 <br/>
 <br/>